ryanmello/hive/readme.md

-Hive
+# 🐝 Hive

-Your finances, working in harmony.
+### Your finances, working in harmony.

-Inspired by the collective intelligence of the colony — where every transaction finds its place.
+*Inspired by the collective intelligence of the colony — where every transaction finds its place.*

+---

-## 🐝 What is Hive?
+## What is Hive?

 **Hive** is a personal finance application that brings order to your financial life.
-Like bees organizing their colony with remarkable precision, Hive uses AI to automatically categorize your spending, surface insights, and help you understand where your money goes.
+Hive uses AI to automatically categorize your spending, surface insights, and help you understand where your money goes.

 Connect your bank accounts, and let Hive's intelligence do the rest.